codacy/docs/docs/repositories-configure/integrations/github-integration.md

 ### Status checks

 Adds a report to your pull requests showing whether your pull requests and coverage are up to standards or not as configured on the [quality settings](../../repositories-configure/adjusting-quality-settings.md) of your repository.

-To see the coverage status check, ensure that you enable the option **Coverage** in the quality settings.
+To get the coverage status you must [set up coverage on your repository](../../coverage-reporter/index.md) and enable the coverage rule on the quality settings.

 !!! important
     **If you want to block merging pull requests** that aren't up to standards you must also [set Codacy as a required status check on GitHub](https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/managing-a-branch-protection-rule){: target="_blank"}.